Dipole response in deformed halo nuclei $^{42}\mathrm{Mg}$ and $^{44}\mathrm{Mg}$: Results and discussion

 The isovector electric dipole strength functions below 6 MeV in $^{40,42,44}\mathrm{Mg}$, calculated by QFAM with a Lorentzian smearing width of 0.1 MeV, are shown in Fig.~\ref{fig2}.
 Apart from the fragmented strength functions between 3 and 6 MeV, the strength functions show additional $K^\pi=1^-$ peaks around 2.5 MeV in $^{42}\mathrm{Mg}$, and around 2.3 MeV in $^{44}\mathrm{Mg}$.
 Further analysis with a smearing width of 0.002 MeV reveals that the peak in $^{42}\mathrm{Mg}$ is contributed by two $K^\pi=1^-$ states at energies 2.50 MeV and 2.56 MeV.
 Similarly, in $^{44}\mathrm{Mg}$ the peak is contributed by two $K^\pi=1^-$ states at 2.30 MeV and 2.39 MeV.

 Fig.~\ref{fig3} shows the single-neutron levels around the Fermi surface in the canonical basis for $^{40,42,44}\mathrm{Mg}$.
-Following Refs.~\cite{ZhouSG2010PRC,LiLL2012PRC}, the single-neutron levels in $^{42}\mathrm{Mg}$ and $^{44}\mathrm{Mg}$ can be naturally divided into two parts: the well-bound levels with $\varepsilon<-2\ \mathrm{MeV}$ corresponding to the ``core" part, and the remaining levels with $\varepsilon>-1\ \mathrm{MeV}$ corresponding to the ``halo" part.
+In $^{42}\mathrm{Mg}$, the gap between the $5/2^-$ level at $-2.45$ MeV and the $1/2^-$ level at $-0.44$ MeV is $2.01$ MeV.
+In $^{44}\mathrm{Mg}$, the gap between the $5/2^-$ level at $-2.85$ MeV and the $1/2^-$ level at $-0.91$ MeV is $1.94$ MeV.
+Following Refs.~\cite{ZhouSG2010PRC,LiLL2012PRC}, the single-neutron levels in $^{42}\mathrm{Mg}$ and $^{44}\mathrm{Mg}$ can be naturally divided into two parts: the well-bound $5/2^-$ level and the below ones corresponding to the ``core" part, and the remaining levels corresponding to the ``halo" part.
 To understand the microscopic structures of the $K^\pi=1^-$ states below 3 MeV in $^{42}\mathrm{Mg}$ and $^{44}\mathrm{Mg}$, the QRPA amplitudes in the quasiparticle basis $X_{\mu\nu}^i$ and $Y_{\mu\nu}^i$ of these states are extracted from the QFAM amplitudes $X_{\mu\nu}(\omega)$ and $Y_{\mu\nu}(\omega)$ using the method from Ref.~\cite{Hinohara2013PRC}.
 These amplitudes are then transformed into the canonical basis to get the amplitudes $X_{ab}^i$ and $Y_{ab}^i$ with $a,\,b$ denoting the canonical states.
 After the summation of the indices $b$, the quantity $\sum_b(|X_{ab}^i|^2-|Y_{ab}^i|^2)$ measures the contribution of transitions from the single-particle level labeled by $a$.
 Within this framework, the dominant transition for each state can be determined, and is schematically labeled in Fig.~\ref{fig3}.
 It is found that the state at 2.50 MeV in $^{42}\mathrm{Mg}$ is predominantly (59.7\%) generated by such canonical states $ab$: the index $a$ corresponds to the $1/2^-$ single-neutron level at $-0.44$ MeV, and $b$ corresponds to various single-neutron levels with $\varepsilon>0\ \mathrm{MeV}$.
 In other words, this specific state is dominated by transitions from the $1/2^-$ single-neutron level.
 Similarly, the state at 2.56 MeV in $^{42}\mathrm{Mg}$ is dominated by transitions from the $3/2^-$ single-neutron level at $-0.22$ MeV (65.2\%); the state at 2.30 MeV in $^{44}\mathrm{Mg}$ is dominated by transitions from the $1/2^-$ single-neutron level at $-0.91$ MeV (59.5\%); the state at 2.39 MeV in $^{44}\mathrm{Mg}$ is dominated by transitions from the $3/2^-$ single-neutron level at $-0.86$ MeV (68.5\%).
 In short, the $K^\pi=1^-$ states below 3 MeV in $^{42}\mathrm{Mg}$ and $^{44}\mathrm{Mg}$ are dominated by transitions from the ``halo" part of the single-neutron levels.